menu

 Susumu Kitagawa

 Ph.D. in Engineering, Kyoto University.
 Kitagawa served as Associate Professor at the Faculty of Science and Engineering of Kindai University, Professor at the Department of Chemistry of Tokyo Metropolitan University.
-In 1998, he moved back to Kyoto University and served as Professor at Graduate School of Engineering until 2017, he became Director of iCeMS in 2013, and appointed as Distinguished Professor at KUIAS in 2017.
+In 1998, he moved back to Kyoto University and served as Professor at Graduate School of Engineering until 2017 .
+He was Director of iCeMS from 2013-2023 and Deputy Director-General of KUIAS (from 2016 through 2018 and 2020 through 2024).
+He has been Distinguished Professor at KUIAS since 2017 and was appointed Executive Vice-President for Research Promotion for Kyoto University in 2024.

 Kitagawa developed "porous" materials with numerous nano-sized holes.
 These materials are expected to be used for the development of new materials to absorb carbon dioxide causing global warming, and also for medical applications.

-He was selected as a Thomson Reuters Citation Laureate in 2010, received the Japan Academy Prize in 2016 and the Chemistry for the Future Solvay Prize in 2017, and was elected as a member of the Japan Academy in 2019.
+He was selected as a Thomson Reuters Citation Laureate in 2010, received the Japan Academy Prize in 2016 and the Chemistry for the Future Solvay Prize in 2017, and was elected as a member of the Japan Academy in 2019 and Foreign Member of the Royal Society in 2023.

 View more details